 Rising Leaders Working Group: The Rising Leaders Working Group is an evolving body, appointed by the FICP Board Chair, that exists as a strategic resource to the board to provide insight and perspective on wants and needs of FICP’s defined persona, the Rising Meetings Professional, and to make recommendations to the Board on how best to serve this audience.

 Online Experience Working Group A brand’s public website is its most important asset and communication vehicle.
-We are excited to share that FICP is moving forward with a full website redesign, in support of the recommendations from the 2022 Online Experience Working Group and the FICP Board of Directors.
-The 2023 Online Experience Working Group will play a critical role in that full redesign to be launched in Q4 2023 as well as advancing forward FICP’s strategy, selection and development of mobile app solutions for year-round and event-specific needs, also launching in Q4 2023.
+The 2023 Online Experience Working Group played a critical role in a full webiste redesign launched back in Q4 of 2023 in support of the recommendations from the 2022 Online Experience Working Group and the FICP Board of Directors and advancing forward FICP’s strategy, selection and development of mobile app solutions for year-round and event-specific needs, also launched in Q4 2023.

 FICP event teams are tied to specific events; committee terms are for one year and may be renewable.
 Most volunteers meet throughout the year via Zoom and do not require business travel; however, all volunteers are expected to be engaged members or hospitality partners who frequently attend FICP events, online and in person.

 Being appointed by your peers to serve as an FICP volunteer is an honor and great responsibility.
 Before accepting your assignment, determine if you are fully committed by reading the “Before You Say Yes” document, and ensure that you have your employer’s support.
 Also, consider below what is in it for you and your employer: